Overview

 Step 4: Calculate Cell EMF and Apply the Nernst Equation

 Electrochemistry applies the same spontaneity logic as equilibrium, but expressed as voltage.
-Cell EMF, calculated from the difference between two half-reactions' standard reduction potentials, is positive for spontaneous reactions (batteries) and negative for reactions that require external energy to proceed.
-The Nernst equation extends this calculation to non-standard concentrations and temperatures, since real cells rarely operate at the standard 1M/25ยฐC conditions.
+Cell EMF, calculated from the difference between two half-reactions' standard reduction potentials, comes out positive for spontaneous reactions (batteries) and negative for reactions that need external energy to proceed.
+The Nernst equation extends this calculation to non-standard concentrations and temperatures, since real cells rarely sit at the standard 1M and 25°C conditions textbooks assume.

 The Cell EMF Calculator calculates standard cell voltage from half-reaction potentials, and the Nernst Equation Calculator adjusts that voltage for actual operating conditions.